Animenosekai/nasse/README.md

 - `required`: if the login is required
 - `types`: the type of account that are allowed to access this endpoint
-- `methods`: the methods where the login applies to
 - `no_login`: if no login is required
 - `verification_only`: if it is only required to verify the login token but not to get the account (this will avoid retrieving the account on each request but still validate the token)